Data Highlights

 CLICK HERE TO VIEW THE SUBMITTED REPORT

-The Regional Transportation Commission of Washoe County (RTC) serves the residents of Reno and Sparks along with unincorporated areas of Washoe County.
-The RTC was formed in July 1979 with the approval of legislation that consolidated the Regional Street and Highway Commission, the Regional Transit Commission, and the Washoe County Area Transportation Study Policy Committee.
-This consolidation increased the effectiveness and efficiency in planning and implementation of the surface transportation program in Washoe County.
+The Regional Transportation Commission (RTC) of Washoe County, established in July 1979, integrates the efforts of the Regional Street and Highway Commission, the Regional Transit Commission, and the Washoe County Area Transportation Study Policy Committee.
+This consolidation enhances the efficacy and efficiency of surface transportation planning and implementation in Washoe County, including the cities of Reno and Sparks, and surrounding unincorporated areas.

 CLICK HERE TO VIEW THE SUBMITTED REPORT